-This article originally appeared on VICE Brazil.
+This article originally appeared on VICE Brazil

-To date, only one other soccer fan is known to have done something similar.
+To date, only one other football fan is known to have done something similar.
 In 2010, Felipe Alvarez from Colombia tattooed the Atletico Nacional jersey using only shades of green, with none of the jersey's white stripes.
 But given the fact dos Anjos decided to include every stripe and shape of the Flamengo jersey, he seems to have surpassed that effort.

 "Having the sacred mantle on my body is a dream come true," dos Anjos says.
 Now that his tattoo is complete, what's next?
 Matching shorts?
 Knee-high socks?
 VICE Brazil sat down with him to find out.